Reiko

 Risk from electromagnetic field (EMF) may more adversely harm the developing foetus, babies and children than adults, adversely altering growth and development.
 Increased brain risk may arise from babies and children having smaller skulls, thinner bone density in the skull and more embryonic stem cells.
 EMF exposure can decrease DNA repair, while increasing DNA damage and EMF exposure.
 The relationship between these effects and increased cell division in young children, suggest exposed children may be at heightened risk for cancer (Environmental Health Trust, European Parliamentary Research Service (2021)).

 Prenatal and postnatal chemical exposures can alter the way genes are expressed and predispose the individual to disease in later life.
-The 2012 Faroes Statement advised
+The 2007 Faroes Statement stated:

-‘These epigenetic changes can cause lasting functional changes in specific organs and tissues and increased susceptibility to disease that may even affect successive generations’ (Grandjean et al 2012).
+‘These epigenetic changes can cause lasting functional changes in specific organs and tissues and increased susceptibility to disease that may even affect successive generations'.

 One of the earliest demonstrations of epigenetic influence was where mice parents’ (dams) diets were supplemented with B12, folic acid, choline and betaine.
 The phenotype was altered as a result, and the obese, yellow parent gave birth to brown offspring (Waterland and Jirtle 2003).